Bubba Ray Dudley: Other media

 LoMonaco appeared on the second WWE edition of the game show The Weakest Link, losing in the sudden death final to Kane, and was the strongest link in the majority of the rounds.
 At the start of the game, he stated that he was playing for the American Cancer Society and his "mommy".

-The Wrestling Figure Checklist records LaMonaco as having 26 different action figures produced from the 1990s to 2010s by Toymakers, Jakks Pacific, and Mattel.
+The Wrestling Figure Checklist records LoMonaco as having 26 different action figures produced from the 1990s to 2010s by Toymakers, Jakks Pacific, and Mattel.

-In 2018, LoMonaco began co-hosting the professional wrestling-themed talk show Busted Open on Sirius XM Radio.
+In 2018, LoMonaco began co-hosting the professional wrestling-themed talk show Busted Open on Sirius XM.

+Alongside Hughes, LoMonaco has appeared in several wrestling video games, the most recent being WWE 2K25.

 Personal life

+LoMonaco is of Italian descent, particularly having Sicilian roots.

 LoMonaco dated Fawnfeather "Fawn" Carr, an esthetician, from 1999 to 2013.
 From May 2016 to November 2021, he was in a relationship with former TNA wrestler Jamie Szantyr, known professionally as Velvet Sky.

-LoMonaco, along with longtime tag team partner Devon Hughes, operate a wrestling school called the Team 3D Academy of Professional Wrestling and Sports Entertainment, in Kissimmee, Florida.
+LoMonaco, along with longtime tag team partner Devon Hughes, operates a wrestling school called the Team 3D Academy of Professional Wrestling and Sports Entertainment, in Kissimmee, Florida.